gpitt71/gpitt71.github.io/_pages/about.md

 I am a PhD student in Actuarial Science at the Sapienza University of Rome.

-I am working under the supervision of Professor Gian Paolo Clemente and Professor Munir Hiabu.
+I work under the supervision of Associate Professor Gian Paolo Clemente and Assistant Professor Munir Hiabu.

 My research interests are: